khalilof/Sud/bestpractice.md

 1. If you describe a physical object (biological sample, fragment of a meteorite) or an instrument (a book scanner, a microscope) use "PhysicalObject" and "Instrument", respectively.
 If not, proceed with 2.

 2. Decide if the resource is data or discursive text (e.g. journal article or analytical text).
-If it's discursive text, choose one of the following:
+If it is discursive text, choose one of the following:

     * Book
     * BookChapter